Recent Posts

 Read More »

-The latest Consumer Price Index (CPI) data shows that prices for food-at-home (grocery stores and supermarkets) rose by +1.2% in January (sequentially down by -10 basis points from December’s +1.3%).
-This +1.2% number compares with price for food-away-from-home (restaurants) that increased by +5.1% year-over-year in January (sequentially down by -10 basis points from December’s +5.2%).
-This marks the 11th month in a row for which restaurant pricing is outpacing grocery/supermarket pricing.
+The latest Consumer Price Index (CPI) data shows that prices for food-at-home (grocery stores and supermarkets) rose by +1.8% in December — sequentially up by +20 basis points from November’s +1.6%.
+This +1.8% number compares with price for food-away-from-home (restaurants) that increased by +3.6% year-over-year in December (sequentially equal to November’s +3.6%).
+This marks the 21st month in a row for which restaurant pricing is outpacing grocery/supermarket pricing.
+However, the gap between grocery pricing and restaurant pricing in December 2024 was the smallest since April 2023’s -150 basis-point gap.

 Read More »